RyanNgCT/CS2106-prep/Week 4/Lecture 4 - Threads.md

 #### Thread Control Block and Context Switching*
 - the thread executes on the physical processor core itself and is saved in the chunk of memory, the *Thread Control Block* (TCB)

+> A **context switch** involves storing the state of a process or thread, so that it can be restored and execution can be resumed at a later point in time, and then restoring a different, previously saved state
 - during a **context switch**, the $PC$, `$sp` etc. are saved in the corresponding thread's TCB (so that it can continue)
-	- context switch time can vary (should reduce to prevent thrashing)
+	- context switch time can *vary* (should reduce to prevent thrashing) $\implies$ incurs *time* and *resource* overhead
+		- $\exists$ context switches when a system call is made by a thread or process

 	- TCB contains the entries with threads that are not running (i.e. stack, heap and register data etc.)
 ### A3.
 Multithreading
 > A **multithreaded process** is a single process can have multiple threads